Traffic (Tiësto song)

 "Traffic" is a track single which appeared in the album Just Be and Parade of the Athletes by Dutch DJ Tiësto.
 The track contains samples of Sean Deason's track "Psykofuk".
 When the album Just Be was released, his third single "Love Comes Again" was featured with it, "Traffic" turned into a B-side after having great success in Tiësto's concerts and having a music video made which was released in its original form as well as its radio edit version.
 It is the first instrumental track to reach the top spot in his homeland of the Netherlands in 23 years.
 Many DJs did remixes for "Traffic".
 The track is recorded at 136 BPM.

-An official remake by the duo "twoloud" was released on Musical Freedom in December 2013.
+An official remake by the duo twoloud was released on Musical Freedom in December 2013.

-Another remake for the song by "Jewelz & Sparks" was released on Musical Freedom in July 2020.
+Additional remakes by Jewelz & Sparks and Bassjackers were also released on Musical Freedom in July 2020 and April 2023 respectively.

-Another remake for the song by "Bassjackers" was released on Musical Freedom in April 2023.